nsmsn/personal-site-v1/resources.md

 What I love most about designing for the web is the collaborative nature of the medium.
 There are many starting points to web design, ranging from the absurdly simple to the dizzingly complex.

-I'm planning to use this space to highlight and curate different tools sources of information that have helped me out in my career, endeavors, and in building this site.
+I'm planning to use this space to highlight my favorite tools and curate sources of information that have helped me out.

 ##Tech Powering This Site
 * [Github Pages](https://pages.github.com/) and [Jekyll](http://jekyllrb.com/)